EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.35 =
+= 4.36 =
-* Added support for WooCommerce Local Pickup delivery option.
-* Improved logging to assist with troubleshooting Easify Server connection problems.
-* Tested compatibility with PHP 8.x
+* Support for Easify Version 5.
+* Fixed issue where main product image would appear twice if multiple images present.